Keeper of the Royal Archives

-The Keeper of the Royal Archives is responsible for the papers held in the Royal Archives, and is accountable to The King.
+The Keeper of the Royal Archives is responsible for the papers held in the Royal Archives, and is accountable to the King.

 Since 1945, the office of Keeper of the Royal Archives in the Royal Household of the Sovereign of the United Kingdom has been held concurrently with that of Private Secretary to the Sovereign.

+Office holders

+Reginald Brett, 2nd Viscount Esher was the first appointment as Keeper of the Royal Archives.